BitMind-AI/bitmind-subnet/README.md

 ### Notable Directories

 - **bitmind/**: This directory contains the specific implementations of Bittensor operations, which include the key components such as miners, validators, and neurons.
+This code is used both by validators/miners as well as the base_miner training/eval code.
   - **base/**: Houses base classes for miner, validator, and neuron functionalities, each inheriting from the broader Bittensor framework.

 ### Key Files and Descriptions